arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Deployment advanced settings_

-1. Review the Summary information and click **Publish** to start the deployment process.
+1. Make sure the Summary information is correct, and click **Publish** to start the deployment process.

 	![Starting deployment](Images/starting-deployment-debugging.png?raw=true)

 	_Starting deployment_

 1. After you start deployment, you can examine the Windows Azure activity log window to see the status of the operation.
-If this window is not visible, in the **View** menu, point to **Other Windows**, and then select **Windows Azure Activity Log**.
+If this window is not visible, in the **View** menu, point to **Other Windows** and select **Windows Azure Activity Log**.
+Then, click on the operation.

 	![Windows Azure Activity Log](Images/windows-azure-activity-log-debugging.png?raw=true)